Initialize Slate

 - Select the client framework of the application you wish to deploy in Slate.
 Press Enter to confirm.

-- Now, the CLI sets the default configuration for your Slate application based on the chosen framework.
+- The CLI will set the default configuration for your Slate application based on the chosen framework.
 Provide a name for your application and press Enter.

-This configuration includes the install and build commands and build path of the respective framework.
-If you wish to proceed with the default configuration, enter N. Else, enter Y to make the necessary updates.
+This configuration includes the install and build commands, as well as the build path of the respective framework.
+If you wish to proceed with the default configuration, enter N. Otherwise, enter Y to make the necessary updates.

 -